mrunal-modi/react-static-website/README.md

 2. Our Team
 3. Content Item
 4. HeroItem
+5. FormComponent
+    Form Component will render forms any form, we need to find a way to identify way to use the form data as well.

 What Needs to be done?

-1. FormComponent
-    Form Component will render forms any form, we need to find a way to identify way to use the form data as well.
-    ### styling is pending

-2. ContactUsForm
-    Contact Us form will byh default send a email using email js
-3. Cards Component
+1. Cards Component
-4. Carousal Component
+2. Carousal Component
-5. Testimonials
+3. Testimonials
-6. Footer and header configuration
+4. Footer and header configuration
-7. sidebar configuration
+5. sidebar configuration
-8. theming
+6. theming
-9. Consistent common styling like padding and margin
+7. Consistent common styling like padding and margin